 - Join a pan-Canadian network of LTC teams working toward the same goals

-Running until February 2026, Sparking Change supports your team through a flexible program model and the chance to earn financial awards for your efforts.
+Running until February 2026, Sparking Change supports participating teams through a flexible program model and the chance to earn financial awards for their efforts.
 Teams can opt in and out to best suit their goals, based on their interest and capacity.
 The program curriculum includes:

 - Step-by-step tools to implement AUA practices